Autism-friendly: Life events

-Just because people may process and communicate their feelings differently, though, does not mean it is right or wrong.
-It is best to be honest and literal to help an autistic person to manage major life events.
-Providing information, and allowing them time to process it, are other important factors.
-Lastly, communication tools will also help to process and manage the event.
+The ways autistic people process and express thoughts and feelings are varied, differing both from person to person and on average compared to allistic (non-autistic) individuals.
+Honesty and directness are typically highly valued.
+In case of a disruptive life event, it is recommended to provide relevant information and allow the person time to process it.
+Other communication tools may also help the person to process and manage the event.

 Autistic people can help themselves manage situations by being aware of what they are feeling and thinking — and expressing their thoughts to important people in their life.
 Other tools are being aware of when they need help and asking for it — and thanking people when they have received assistance or a gift.

 Technology

 Educational technological applications for people with autism include:

 Digital talking books

 Digital talking books are used to assist disabled people, commonly people who are blind, and also for autistic people.
 One such use is for taped church programs.